cdapio/cdap/cdap-docs/developers-manual/source/pipelines/plugin-management.rst

 =================
 Plugins available with CDAP are listed beginning on a :ref:`separate reference page <cdap-pipelines-plugins>`.
-User-installed plugins are not listed there, but if they are installed correctly, the reference documentation for the plugin will be available through the :ref:`CDAP Application Studio <cdap-application-studio>`.
+User-installed plugins are not listed there, but if they are installed correctly, the reference documentation for the plugin will be available through the :ref:`CDAP Studio <cdap-studio>`.

 .. _cdap-pipelines-plugin-management-deployment: